 Moisturize, moisturize, moisturize

 For bright, moisturized skin, apply ChitoCare beauty Face Cream, every morning and night.
-Containing anti-aging soybean oil and hydrating macadamia oil, it helps moisture retention and collagen stimulation, while marine chitosan supports the skin’s natural repair process.
+Containing anti-aging soybean oil and hydrating macadamia oil, it helps moisture retention, while marine chitosan supports the skin’s natural repair process.

 Protect your skin from the sun